content-services/zest/release/docs/ContentPackagesAPI.md

-    repository := "repository_example" // string | A URI of a repository the new content unit should be associated with. (optional) artifact := "artifact_example" // string | Artifact file representing the physical content (optional) relativePath := "relativePath_example" // string | Path where the artifact is located relative to distributions base_path (optional) file := os.NewFile(1234, "some_file") // *os.File | An uploaded file that may be turned into the artifact of the content unit. (optional) upload := "upload_example" // string | An uncommitted upload that may be turned into the artifact of the content unit. (optional)
+    repository := "repository_example" // string | A URI of a repository the new content unit should be associated with. (optional) artifact := "artifact_example" // string | Artifact file representing the physical content (optional) relativePath := "relativePath_example" // string | Path where the artifact is located relative to distributions base_path (optional) file := os.NewFile(1234, "some_file") // *os.File | An uploaded file that may be turned into the content unit. (optional) upload := "upload_example" // string | An uncommitted upload that may be turned into the content unit. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)